noodldocs/noodldocs.github.io/2.3/nodes/data/array-filter.md

 Enables or disables limiting the number of objects in the outputted items array.

 **Limit**
-Specift the maximum number of objects in the filtered output.
+Specify the maximum number of objects in the filtered output.

 **Skip**
-Specift the number of objects to skip from the beginning of the filtered output.
+Specify the number of objects to skip from the beginning of the filtered output.

 ### Actions